University Policy 2001

 Board of Visitors Policy 1210 - Authority to Act on Behalf of the University

-Media Liaison - Staff member in the Office of Strategic Communication and Marketing authorized by the Assistant Vice President for Strategic Communication and Marketing ("AVP") to serve as a link between the media and the entire ODU community in an effort to inform and educate the public by facilitating communication about the University.
+Media Liaison - Staff member in the Division of University Communications authorized by the Assistant Vice President for Strategic Communication and Marketing (“AVP”) to serve as a link between the media and the entire ODU community in an effort to inform and educate the public by facilitating communication about the University.

 Official University Position - A written or oral statement that represents the opinion, stance or intentions of the University as an entity, as directed by the Board of Visitors and President.